mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Another person:** I think the Buddhist interpretation of living and sentient is different than the American one.
 Like, to us, a rock isn’t a living being, but to Buddhist point of view, a rock is a living being and is sentient being.
 Is that right?

-**Katagiri:** I don’t know what’s the difference between *all sentient beings* and *all living beings*.
+**Katagiri Roshi:** I don’t know what’s the difference between *all sentient beings* and *all living beings*.
 It’s completely different?

 **Other person:** No, that’s the same.
 But you’re talking about non-living things.

-**Katagiri:** Oh.
+**Katagiri Roshi:** Oh.
 Non-living beings.

 **Other person:** Rocks are living beings, they’re not non-living.

 *[Laughter.]*

-**Katagiri:** *Not-living beings* means, according to human consciousness, it doesn’t have a brain and thinking, consciousness.
+**Katagiri Roshi:** *Not-living beings* means, according to human consciousness, it doesn’t have a brain and thinking, consciousness.
 That’s why we temporarily analyze, distinguish that it is not *all living beings*.
 But actually, it’s living.

 **Other person:** So in Buddhism there is nothing that isn’t alive.

-**Katagiri:** No, everything is alive.
+**Katagiri Roshi:** No, everything is alive.
 That’s why we have to take care of it.

 But [...] in other words, the thinking, the image you can think.
 This is also kind of a funny being.
 I don’t know how to call it, living beings or not living beings – but anyway living beings, because you can think.
 But when you say *living*, a being becomes connected with you, at that time it becomes *living*.
 But if you see it objectively, whatever it is, it becomes dead. *[There is a pause, then laughter.]* It’s not *all beings*.
 In order to accept all beings, it must be something [involved].
 At that time, everything becomes living.